Ustasjs/friendsFilterVK/README.md

 ﻿This app is allow you to import your friend list from VK.
-Then you can filter this list and save the changes.
+Then you can filter this list, save the changes and generate the .csv files.